 - The Paper Doll Museum by Abigail Padgett

 - The Warrior with Alzheimer's by Stephen Woodfin

 A GOODREADS GROUP to discuss Boomer books was launched in October 2012, here's the link.
-Moderated by fellow authors Abigail Padgett, Marsha Roberts, Libby Fischer Hellman, Shelley Lieber and myself, the group is growing by leaps and bounds: it now has well over 400 members and 100+ books on its bookshelf, many from New York Times bestselling authors including at least one runner up to the Man Booker Prize (author Rachel Joyce), as you can check out for yourself.
+Moderated by fellow authors Abigail Padgett, Marsha Roberts, Libby Fischer Hellman, Shelley Lieber and myself, the group is growing by leaps and bounds: it now has some 500 members and 100+ books on its bookshelf, many from New York Times bestselling authors including at least one runner up to the Man Booker Prize (author Rachel Joyce), as you can check out for yourself.

 For related articles about Boomer lit around the Net: check out the Goodreads Group discussion thread for all the latest news, and here are some recent articles (the list is not exhaustive):

 - Venture Galleries article

 - Venture Galleries interviews: part 1, The Gathering Storm of Boomer Literature

 - Venture Galleries interviews: part 3